-For sampling for microbiological monitoring, you must collect the sample from the E.coli RMP or within the tolerance set around this RMP as shown on the FSS classification listing.
+For sampling for microbiological monitoring, you must collect the sample from the E.coli RMP or within the tolerance set around this RMP as shown on the FSS classification listing available on the FSS website (please note this list is updated weekly).
 If sufficient shellfish of the required size are not available within the area prescribed by the tolerance, you must advise your sampling officers who will contact Cefas so that a revised tolerance or alternative sampling location can be considered.